 For comparison of the implemented models for calculating compressor discharge temperatures according to a polytropic model, the calculated compressor discharge temperatures using both DWSIM and HYSYS are compared in Fig. 4.
 As seen from the figure, the calculated temperatures compare very well.

 The calculated duties for the various heat exchangers are compared in Fig. 5.
 Generally, the results are very similar.
 A few results stand out with slightly higher differences between the two simulation tools: The interstage heater 20-HA-03 between the 2nd and the 3rd stage separator and the cooler 25-HA-01 upstream the LT knock-out drum.
-For these two, the deviation is -5.9% and -3.6%, respectively.
-That being said, in absolute numbers the difference is moderate (30 kW and 22 KW).
+For these two, the deviation is -5.8% and -3.9%, respectively.
+That being said, in absolute numbers the difference is moderate (30 kW and 24 kW).
+One reason for the interstage heater to show larger deviation can be explained by the fact that 20-HA-03 has a very small temperature difference (1.9°C in DWSIM).
+Even a small difference in the inlet stream will result in a relatively large deviation.
+The same can be argued for 25-HA-02 which also has a relatively small temperature difference (4.7°C).
+All the other heat exchangers have a significantly higher temperature difference and thus a smaller relative deviation.

-To further test DWSIM beyond a single converged simulation state, a parametric study has been performed.
-In order to efficiently conduct the parametric study in both DWSIM and HYSYS, a python wrapper is made for both simulation tools in a similar fashion as previous studies [1], [26], [27].
-The parametric study is made by random/Monte Carlo sampling using the lhsmdu [28] [29] package over 10 independent variables/factors.
-The independent variables and their bounds are shown in Table 5.
-A sampling plan is made using 100 samples and both sampling plans are run using a python wrapper around both HYSYS and DWSIM.

-Table 5 Independent variables/factors used in Monte Carlo sampled parametric study and their bounds